nervosnetwork/docs.nervos.org/website/docs/basics/concepts/nervos-blockchain.md

 ## Consensus

 Nervos uses a Proof of Work (PoW) based consensus algorithm，known as NC-MAX.
-PoW has been repeatedly proven to be the best in class solution for incentivized security.
+PoW has been repeatedly proven to be the best in class solution for incentivize security.

 Building on Bitcoin’s Nakamoto Consensus, NC-MAX dramatically increases transactions per second and decreases confirmation time without compromising security or decentralization.